tphat2616/elibrary/README.md

         - `Write-back`: write to cache after delay write to db -> data inconsistency between cache and database.
       * Using NoSQL
         - work well only with read and write
-        - But lost ACID and data consistency of RDBMS.
+        - But lost ACID and data consistency of DBMS.

     * `Application architecture`
       * Change from Monolithic to Microservice  architecture.